datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
-One way you can alter strings is through replacing part of it.
-We do this with the replace function.
-You simply select the text you want to replace, indicate what substring to replace, and replace it with a new substring.
-In this example, we are replacing the "wich" of sandwich to "paper".
+One way you can alter strings is through replacing substrings.
+We do this with the replace function, which replaces part of our string with a new substring.
+In this example, we are looking at the string "sandwich" and replacing the "wich" substring with "paper".
 Doing this changes our output string to "Sand Paper".

 ---